mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 DECK 1

 THORN CORVETTE

 The Royal Navy of Bruhkarr's main external function is commerce protection and to accomplish this mission it conducts anti-piracy patrols and provides escort services to Bruhkarri-flagged merchant vessels travelling beyond the Principality's borders.

 The newest vessel tasked with this duty is the Thorn corvette.
-Developed specifically to counter the threat posed by non- governmental use of the Mapepire Viper interceptor, the Royal Navy required a ship capable of absorbing hits from sustained fusion gun fire in close combat and of striking targets at long ranges, neither of which were strengths of the older Nail corvette, a derivative of the
+Developed specifically to counter the threat posed by non-governmental use of the Mapepire Viper interceptor, the Royal Navy required a ship capable of absorbing hits from sustained fusion gun fire in close combat and of striking targets at long ranges, neither of which were strengths of the older Nail corvette, a derivative of the